 This year’s Ironman World Championship triathlon will be televised about six weeks earlier than originally planned and probably will feature an increased focus on cycling champion Lance Armstrong.

 Comcast Corp.
-(CMCSA)’s NBC network and Erik Vervloet, Ironman’s chief marketing officer, confirmed the programming changes yesterday.
+(CMCSA:US)’s NBC network and Erik Vervloet, Ironman’s chief marketing officer, confirmed the programming changes yesterday.
 NBC has broadcast the championship since 1990.

 The network is currently scheduled to air two hours of the Oct.
 13 race in Hawaii on Oct.
 27 as Armstrong, the seven-time Tour de France winner, seeks to challenge the world’s best triathletes in the sport’s premier race.

 In previous years, the event’s broadcast had been limited to 90 minutes and shown on tape delay in December.